TomboFry/hyperlight/README.md

 ## Requirements

 * Apache `mod_rewrite` engine
-* PHP (tested on 8.3, but should work all the way back to 5.5 if you're a maniac!)
+* PHP (tested on 8.3, but should work from 8.1 onwards)

 ## Demo